alex-apezera/FlowLab/README.md

 * all two-dimensional arrays of floating-point values are converted into one-dimensional arrays;

-* in computationally intensive loops, internal-point arrays are homogeneous and are accessed using indices to avoid allocating a large number of temporary arrays;
+* in computationally intensive loops, internal-point arrays are homogeneous (pointers type) and are accessed using indices to avoid allocating a large number of temporary arrays;

-* thermal-map and diagnostics visualization is disabled during calculations;
+* thermal-map and diagnostics visualization is disabled during calculations (is recommended);

 * parallel calculations are supported for the main equation-solving processes.
 However, due to significant overhead, parallel calculations may be slower than serial calculations for smaller grids.
 Additional experiments are required.